How To Protect Your Capital And Savings Against Inflation (Money, Investments, and Savings)

 Typically, real estate consists of land, materials, and labor, all factors consumed in the construction of a building on a piece of land.
 The amount of land is given and exits in limited supply.
 Over time, both labor and materials have a high correlation with the CPI as its one of the main components.

 The downside of real estate is that it’s a decaying asset the depreciates in value unless it’s properly maintained.
 If you do nothing, you own a pile of rotten rubbish after 100 years.

 What is the cost of maintaining a property?
 Probably around 1% of it’s value is needed every year to maintain the value.
 If you are a landlord, most of the costs can be passed on to the tenants.

-All in all, we believe real estate has been a good hedge against inflation over time, as long as you keep a diversified portfolio like for example, this study suggests.
+All in all, we believe real estate has been a good hedge against inflation over time, as long as you keep a diversified portfolio like for example.

 Who benefits from inflation?